amchagas/open-hardware-supply/README.md

-# Open hardware documentation in academic papers: Truly open, or just open washing?
+# Practices vs. standards of Open Hardware documentation in academic papers: adoption barriers and open washing

 Hi there!
 This project started because we were interested in knowing the quality of the documentation in peer reviewed papers describing open source